MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/deploy/deploy-appendix-a-command-line-option-error-codes.md

 ---
-title: Appendix A - command-line option error codes
+title: Service Manager command-line option error codes
 description: The article lists the error codes that are used in the command-line installation of Service Manager.
 manager:  carmonm
 ms.custom: na